zenom/BOB/README.md

 Bob (the Builder)
 =================

-BOB is a tool I have wanted to write for sometime and the introduction of BigTuna really pushed me to do it.
-This is a build tool we use at work now as most of the others were lacking features, or not being maintained.
-This project was also used as a learning experience for me to learn more about testing and CI.
+BOB (the builder) was written becaus I wanted to experience writing an open source application.
+BigTuna recently came out which is a great CI as well, and I liked many of the things they had done.
+Some of that can also be seen here in BOB but slightly different.
+We have now switched to BOB at work and it is running builds on 3 different applications conistently, with no issues.

 Currently this code is being used but is in its very early stages.
 I would consider this a working alpha.
-As it is put into production and used I will change this to a production release, I just want to get some more testing under its belt.
+As soon as I let BOB run for a couple weeks I will release it as a production release once I am certain major bugs are not in the code.

 Thanks
 ------

-I want to thank the guys who wrote BigTuna, CIJoe, Signal, Integrity etc., because not only did you guys inspire me to write my own, but also for open sourcing your code, so guys like me can learn and build his own CI tool.
+I want to thank the guys who wrote BigTuna, CIJoe, Signal, Integrity etc., because not only did you guys inspire me to write my own, but looking through your code taught me a lot.
+I still have a lot more to learn but it was a great learning experience for me.

 Setup
 -----